Labs64/labs64.io-docs/payment-gateway/readme.md

 This section outlines the proposed RESTful API endpoints for the Payment Gateway module.
 It is not meant to be exhaustive but serves as a starting point for implementation.

-Every endpoint supports `correlationId` tracing via `X-Correlation-ID` header.
+Every endpoint supports correlation tracing via the `X-Correlation-ID` header .

 ### 1. Retrieve Payment Methods